It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 - Frequent schedule conflicts or interruptions.

-- Unpredictable schedules that do not allow to plan an adequate rest.
+- Unpredictable schedules that do not allow for planning an adequate rest.

 - Overcome challenges associated with new software, processes, or changing environments.